mikeNIN/Simple-Console-RPG-game/README.md

 # Simple-RPG-game
 simple console rpg game written in C++

-Project started back in 2012 from great book "C++ Programming for Game Developers".
+Project started back in 2012 from great book "C++ Programming for Games".
 Added to github to finish it, as for now it covers:
-- Map, Player, Monster and Weapon
+-

 Modifications from exercises:
 - Gold Modif (done)